Rave-Saber/AVR-APA102-library/README.md

       return delay amounts.
 * Modify extension/retraction delay so it's only used for the LED (de)activation rate - respect the pattern step's delay amount for stepping through the pattern.
+I.e., blade size changes with extension delay, colors change with pattern delay.
 * Allow nesting of `SERIES` patterns.
     * Would make re-using sequence transitions easier
     * Probably need to make series step globals into struct.
 Pause playback of parent series while playing sub-series.
     * Dynamic array to track all series/sub-series structs up to current depth?
-* Pattern for rendering images
-    * Make a pattern for fixed arrays of colors
-    * Convert images to xpm, transpose rows/cols, & include in patterns file.
 * Pattern for rendering text
     * Need to scale font to `LED_COUNT`
     * Option for setting foreground/background colors, maybe color